Steven Kwan Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.
+- The pitching staff for the Twins has a collective 9.5 K/9, the first-best in MLB.

-- The Twins' 3.94 team ERA ranks eighth among all league pitching staffs.
+- The Twins have a 3.94 team ERA that ranks eighth among all MLB pitching staffs.

-- Twins pitchers combine to rank 16th in baseball in home runs surrendered (158 total, 1.2 per game).
+- Twins pitchers combine to allow 159 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- The right-hander last pitched on Thursday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up 10 hits.
+- The right-hander last appeared on Saturday against the Texas Rangers, when he threw seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.